-- 18 months maximum duration - Budget cap for total project direct costs is either \$100,000 or \$150,000 (higher cap is for projects using animal or human participants).
-Non-UC institutions are entitled to full F&A of the Modified Total Direct Cost base (MTDC); UC institutional F&A is capped at 30% MTDC (not retroactive to prior grants).
-UC projects conducted off-campus, in accordance with UC Campus F&A Rate Agreements, should use the Off-Campus Organized Research rate, which is 25% MTDC.
-For institutions that do not have a federally-negotiated rate, a de minimus rate of 25% may be requested.
+- 18 months maximum duration - Budget cap for total project direct costs is either \$150,000 or \$200,000 (higher cap is for projects using animal or human participants).
+Modified Total Direct Cost base (MTDC); UC campuses receive a maximum institutional F&A of 35% MTDC (25% for off-campus projects).
+All other institutions are eligible for indirect costs of up to 25% MTDC or the rate established for the institution through a U.S. Department of Health and Human Services negotiated indirect cost rate agreement (or another similarly established rate), whichever is higher.